-Area of Study 2: Choreography, performance and dance-making analysis
+Area of Study 1: Dance perspectives Area of Study 2: Choreography, performance and dance-making analysis

 Students are to discuss their suitability for this subject with the current VCE Arts subject teacher.
 Enrolled VCE Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
 Participation in evening assessment performances and/or afterschool studio enrichment activities may be required.